 In the 1920’s Dr. L’Esperance began her career working with Dr. James Ewing the world renowned cancer pathologist at Memorial Hospital for Cancer and Allied diseases in Manhattan.
 She then became the first woman graduate from the Department of Pathology at Cornell University Medical College.

-She collaborated with Dr. George Papanicolaou, a medical scientist at Cornell University who was researching changes in uterine cervix cells in the belief that they could detect early cervical cancer.
+She collaborated with Drs.
+George Papanicolaou, a medical scientist at Cornell University who was researching changes in uterine cervix cells in the belief that they could detect early cervical cancer, and Dr. May Edward Chinn who studied cytological methods for cancer detection at its earliest stages.
 The gynecologists during that period did not believe it possible.
 This breakthrough resulted in the Pap test; in 1940 Strang was the first medical facility to introduce this test into clinical practice.
 The Pap test for early detection of cervical cancer continues to save millions of women’s lives worldwide.